When you apply for physician disability insurance, you may receive an offer of coverage with specific limitations or exclusions.

 You will also be asked several lifestyle questions to further assess your risk of filing a claim for disability coverage.
 For example, the insurance company may want to know upfront if you participate in high-risk activities such as rock climbing or skydiving.

 Understanding disability insurance exclusions

-If you are granted disability insurance coverage with an exclusion, the insurance company will insure you but will add language to your policy that they will not cover certain body parts, conditions, or disabilities resulting from certain activities.
+If you are granted disability insurance coverage with an exclusion, the insurance company will still insure you.
+But the insurer will add language to your policy that they will not cover certain body parts, conditions, or disabilities resulting from certain activities.